RobertHRUBY/Fitness-Fatigue-Models/README.md

-## The fitness-fatigue model project: A hub for related resources
+## The Fitness-Fatigue Model Project: A toolbox for implementing FFMs

-This repository has been put together to centralise fitness-fatigue model tools, resources, and simulation experiments in the exercise sciences.
-Included are tools and links to resources that aim to assist in the development and implementation of models and methods in this area.
-All included files are updated from time-to-time so check back for updates.
-Please see the collaboration section below if you are interested in contributing.
+This project develops a flexible general-purpose toolbox for investigating impulse-response models in sport and exercise science; providing functions and information to assist with the development and implementation of models and methods.

+This is how easy it is to use:

+    data <- read.csv("data.csv")
+    standardModel(data, constraints, )

 ### Repository organisation